What About Mr. X?

 “Sad to relate,” a national news magazine names Premier Mossadegh of Iran as the Man of 1951, he “having done the most to change the news for better or worse.”

 True, the temperamental and unstable Mr. Mossadegh is the symbol of seething nationalism and revolutionary ferment sweeping the backward regions, but he’s a mere straw riding the tide.
 He sparked no fires menacing world order; he merely kept the firemen from quenching the flames of disorder.
 His claim to leadership is as negative as the attitude of the judges who honored him.
-History may show that the fanatic who put a bullet through Mossadegh’s predecessor, Premier Razmara, actually did more to change world news.
+History may show that the fanatic who put a bullet through Mossadegh’s predecessor, Premier Rosmara, [sic] actually did more to change world news.
 [Khalil Tahmassebi shot Ali Razmara in March 1951] Using the same formula, the man of the year might well have been old Joe Stalin, translator of Leninism into a policy of global conquest, who kept the world teetering on the edge of an abyss throughout 1951.
 [Soviet Premier Joseph Stalin]

-Carrying this negatism into American national [illegible], the man of 1951 could have been myopic Harry S. Truman under whose administration graft and influence peddling accumulated to the point of violent explosion during the year.
+Carrying this negatism into American national life, the man of 1951 could have been myopic Harry S. Truman under whose administration graft and influence peddling accumulated to the point of violent explosion during the year.
 Moral weakness in the United States and its dramatization before the world while the country endeavored to give international moral leadership, may prove more devastating in the ultimate than the loss of Iran and its oil.
+And the person who did most to “change the news for better or worse” could have been Senator McCarthy [Joseph McCarthy] and his “big doubt,” ...or it could be his prime target, Dean Acheson, whose foreign policy created the longest and bitterest national debate in history and remains the center of great emotional and political ferment.
+Did the judges consider the Kefauvers [sic] who sparked public indignation to create a turning point in moral degeneration?
+(A prime mover was the television technician who showed the dismal pictures of corruption to the country, climaxed by the drama of the nervous hands of a politico-gangster chief before the Senate inquisitors.)
+[Kefauver Committee on organized crime, chaired by Sen. Estes Kefauver and featuring mobster Frank Costello]

 It is still too early to name the man of 1951 because the person or act which changed the tide may not be known, he or she may never be known.
 The New Yorker speculates that it could be a “school teacher somewhere who managed to speak a word that touched off something in a scholar’s mind or heart; a parent somewhere who tended the green plant of childhood and gave it strength; a stranger in the streets, who uttered a phrase of liberality that took hold.”